 At a glance…

 - Thailand volunteers stay in dormitory-style accommodation or within an authentic homestay experience

 - Between 5 and 15 volunteers start in Thailand each month

-- Most affordable fees - as the world leader in affordable volunteer travel, we’re able to keep our fees low by partnering with a local organization in Thailand to support meaningful community projects and local employment.
+- Most affordable fees - as the world leader in affordable volunteer travel, we’re able to keep our fees low by partnering with a local organisation in Thailand to support meaningful community projects and local employment.